What are anthocyanins?

 How Haskapa Makes Anthocyanins Easy?

-Adding Haskapa Berry Powder to your routine is an uncomplicated way to increase anthocyanin intake without changing your entire diet.
+Adding Haskapa Berry Powder to your routine is a simple way to include anthocyanin-rich foods in your diet, without overhauling what you already eat.

-• One small step, big impact: Stir a spoon of Haskapa into yoghurt, porridge, overnight oats or a smoothie, and you instantly turn your breakfast antioxidant‑packed meal.
+A small everyday addition: Stir a spoon of Haskapa into yoghurt, porridge, overnight oats or a smoothie to bring natural colour and plant compounds into your breakfast.

-• Real food, not a synthetic pill: We suggest getting anthocyanins from whole foods rather than isolated supplements, because the mix of vitamin C, fibre and other plant compounds seem to work together.
+Real food, not a synthetic pill: We focus on whole berries rather than isolated extracts, reflecting a food-first approach to nutrition that values the natural mix of fibre, vitamin C and plant compounds found in fruit.

 Bringing the Science Into Your Own Kitchen

-Imagine turning yogurt purple or your green smoothie berry-rich with one scoop of Haskapa – a vivid sign you've added anthocyanins to your day.
+Imagine turning yoghurt purple or giving your green smoothie a berry-rich twist with a scoop of Haskapa — a vivid sign you’ve added anthocyanin-rich fruit to your day.

 Learn More